Professor of Economics

 Andrew teaches Ethics & Corporate Social Responsibility and Global Business Economics in the MBA, Executive MBA, and Senior Executive MBA programs; he also teaches for MBS Executive Education.

-From 2016-2019, Andrew held the positions of Associate Dean, Faculty (Melbourne Business School), and Head of Department of Business Administration (Faculty of Business of Economics, University of Melbourne).
+Andrew is currently Associate Dean, Faculty (Melbourne Business School), and Head of Department of Business Administration (Faculty of Business of Economics, University of Melbourne) - positions that he also held from 2016-2019.

 Economics: theory through applications, Cooper, R & John, A, Flat World Knowledge, 2011.